Quick and Easy Granola

 I like to change it up seasonally – tropical like mango, pineapple for summer, pumpkin seeds, walnuts for fall, cranberries, pecans for winter and dried blueberries for spring.
 Many recipes call for oil, but I prefer to use applesauce.
-Occasionally I will add in one tablespoon of walnut or hazelnut oil to intensify the flavor.
+Occasionally I will add in one tablespoon of coconut, walnut or hazelnut oil to intensify the flavor.

 4 cups rolled oats

 1 cup almonds or nuts of your choice, or a mixture

 1/3 cup sunflower or pumpkin seeds (optional) or 1/3 cup nut butter (optional)